thomas-bottesch/phd_experiments/README.md

 # Results

-The following results are creates as .tex files.
+The following results are created as .tex files.

 ## plot-param-search-single.tex